SciCompMod/memilio/cpp/memilio/io/README.md

 The `Writer` struct defines how to store the logged data from one or more implemented `Loggers`.
 Each user-implemented `Writer` must have a `Data` Type and implement the `template <class Logger> static void add_record(const typename Logger::Type& t, Data& data)` function.

-- `Data`: This is normally a container of classes which stores the data returned by the Loggers.
-For example, this can be a tuple of Vectors or TimeSeries.
+- `Data`: This is some kind of container that stores the data returned by the Loggers.
+For example, this can be a TimeSeries or depend on the Loggers (like `std::tuple<std::vector<Logger::Type>...>`).
 - `add_record`.
-This should manipulate the passed Data Member of the the `History` class to store the value `t` returned by the Loggers.
+This manipulates the passed Data member of the `History` class to store the value `t` returned by the Loggers.
 It is used whenever `History::log` is called and `Logger::should_log` is true.

 A predefined universal `Writer` `DataWriterToMemory` is already implemented in [history.h](history.h).
 This stores the data from the loggers in a tuple of vectors every time the Logger is called.
 Another `Writer`  `TimeSeriesWriter` can be found in [this file](../../models/abm/common_abm_loggers.h), which saves data in a Timeseries.
 The according Logger has to have a suitable return type.